A Complete Guide to Packet Sniffing

 Conclusion

-Packet sniffers have evolved into continuous capture systems that are powerful tools for troubleshooting any threat or network event.
-Teams that use packet capture benefit from faster and more precise incident response, and quicker resolution of cyber incidents, performance issues and network outages.
+Packet sniffers have evolved into continuous capture and recording systems that are powerful tools for troubleshooting any threat or network event.
+Teams that use these tools benefit from more efficient and accurate incident response, and faster resolution of cyber incidents, performance issues and network outages.

 Who is Endace?